dmarriello/jctf-writeup-after-all-this-time/README.md

 Upon looking at the PDF, two major things of note jump out.
 The second page has a note on it and some numbers and the final page has some highlighting via an comment shown by Adobe.
 Images of both of these are below. ![](notepage2.png) ![](epiloguee.png)

 As it turns out, this is a Book Cipher.
 The numbers correspond to line-word-letter in that order.
-The note references the final page being the key, so trying out the cipher there gives us the word of "enigma".
+The note references the final page being the key where the first "e" (1-1-3) is already highlighted for us.
+Trying out the cipher there gives us the word of "enigma".

 ## Step 3